MoritzGoeckel/TextClassifier/README.md

 #Vocabulary Classifier
 Supervised learning for text classification based on vocabulary analysis.
+It depends on redis and is supposed to handle huge amounts of data for training.

 ##API
 ``` Javascript